Par4All/par4all/examples/P4A/Hyantes/README.txt

 representation of human distributions (population density, population increase, etc.) with various smoothing functions and opportunities for time-scale animations of maps.
-Hyantes provides one of the smoothing methods related to multiscalar neighbourhood density estimation.
+Hyantes provides one of the smoothing methods related to multi-scalar neighbourhood density estimation.
 It is a C library that takes sets of geographic data as inputs and computes a smoothed representation of this data taking account of neighbourhood's influence.